mthomas46/Hackathon/docs/living-docs/LLM_Doc_Consistency_Living.md

 Compose changes:
 - Replace single shared `ollama` with per-service sidecars: `ollama-github`, `ollama-jira`, `ollama-confluence`, `ollama-consistency` (no published ports), each on a private network with its paired agent.
-- Agents set `OLLAMA_HOST` to the corresponding sidecar hostnames.
+- Agents set `OLLAMA_API_HOST` to the corresponding sidecar hostnames.

 Incremental enhancement plan:
 1) Implement real client calls for GitHub/Jira/Confluence and normalize outputs to Canonical Data Model v0.